skylerschnee/zillow_project/README.md

 # Zillow Regression Project

 # Project Description:
 Within this project I will clean a large dataset containing sales information on single value homes within 3 counties in California.
-I will explore the data through visualizations and statistical tests to identify significant drivers of our target value, home value.
+I will explore the data through visualizations and statistical tests to identify significant drivers of our target value; home value.
 Then I will build a regression machine learning model to predict those home values based on those features.

 # Project Goal:
 * Identify drivers of single family homes.